isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-02-24-a-black-cowboy.md

 learn all I could, but don’t be washing nobody’s face in my learning because that is how people got themselves hurt.
 Isaiah said the same thing” (p.
 37).
 People on the ranch tell Joshua not to “wash anybody’s face.”
-He understands the warning to mean that he must not correct or counter people, and thus embarrass them.
-If he behaves too forwardly about his education, he may put himself in a dangerous position with people who do not like him.
+He understands the warning to mean that he must not correct or counter people.
+If he reveals his knowledge, he may put himself in a dangerous position with people who do not like him.
 Joshua tries to remain modest, but curious.
 One evening, Joshua asks Chubb questions Chubb does not want to hear.
 Chubb tells Joshua: “Let me ask you something…Did the Captain tell you to come over here and look out for horse thieves or come chew my ear off?” (p.
 40).
 Joshua understands that when Chubb says “chew my ear off,” Chubb means that Joshua talks too much.
-The idiom emphasizes the unpleasantness of too many questions, and Joshua’s place as an irritating young person.
+The idiom emphasizes Chubb's displeasure with the questions, and his perception of Joshua as an irritating young person.
 When the cowboys reach their destination in Abilene, Kansas, Captain Hunter recognizes Joshua for his fine work as a cowboy.
 However, Captain Hunter tempers his praise when he tells Joshua: “...don’t go buying no bigger hat size, ’cause you still got a lot to learn” (p.
 122).
-Joshua knows that the Captain says not to buy a bigger hat because Joshua should not develop a “big head,” or any arrogance regarding his skills.
+Joshua knows the Captain says not to buy a bigger hat because he means Joshua should not develop a “big head,” or any arrogance regarding his skills.
 The Captain tells Joshua not to feel any conceit.
 The idiomatic expressions that Joshua hears, understands, and records in his journal, he does not explain.
 However, the idioms help explain